infraspecdev/infraspec.dev/content/blog/terraform_secrets_management_guide.md

 weight: 1
 ---

-When working with Terraform, managing credentials and secrets securely is crucial.
+Imagine you're working on a project where you need to deploy resources to aws using terraform.
+In a rush to get things done, you decide to hard-code your AWS credentials directly into your Terraform files.
+Everything works fine at first, and your resources are successfully deployed.
+But a few weeks later, you discover that your Terraform repository was accidentally made public.
+Suddenly, your AWS credentials are exposed to the entire internet.
+Exposing your credentials can lead to unauthorized access to your AWS account, leading to serious security problems.

+This scenario highlights why it's essential to manage secrets and credentials securely.
+Hard-coding sensitive information in your codebase is risky.
+To avoid such issues, it's crucial to explore secure methods for managing secrets and credentials in Terraform.

 In this blog, we'll explore several methods for managing secrets and credentials securely, including environment variables, GitHub Secrets, encrypted files with AWS KMS, and AWS Secrets Manager.
 We’ll also compare these methods to help you choose the best approach for your needs.

 ### Method 1: Environment Variables